utkarshpant/portfolio-api/README.md

 (To see the project in action, go [here.](https://portfolio-api-utk.herokuapp.com))

+## Primary API Endpoints:

 The API supports some basic **GET**, **POST** and **PUT** requests that are detailed below.

-Note the expected format for each request below:
+The expected format for each request is:
 <br><br>

 ### 1.  buy: (/api/buy)